Changing into a lion is all fun and growls—until it isn’t.

 Laney groaned at her fanciful imaginings.
 Only one person owned her at the moment—for the next ten months, twenty-two days and some-odd hours—and that was Reginald Tate, the handsome…bastard next to her.

-To distract herself, both from Reginald’s smothering arm across her shoulders and the stranger’s piercing gaze, Laney chanced a look at Reginald, confirming his attention was elsewhere, and left off tearing the torn hem to shreds to bring her reticule to her lap.
-She heard the comforting rustle of paper.
+To distract herself, both from Reginald’s smothering arm across her shoulders and the stranger’s piercing gaze, Laney chanced a look at Reginald, confirming his attention was elsewhere, and left off tearing the torn hem to shreds to bring her reticule to her lap and a comforting rustle to her ears.
 Mary Delilah’s letter.
-She’d read it again this evening, after they stopped for the night, see whether she could make heads or tails of her friend’s uncharacteristically wild rambling.
+She’d read it again this evening, after they stopped for the night, see whether she could make heads or tails of her friend’s uncharacteristic wild rambling.

-Reginald patted her shoulder then removed his arm.
-Finally!
-She took a shaky breath but still felt smothered by his presence.
+Reginald patted her shoulder and then removed his arm.
+Finally.
 Calling him Reginald in her mind was just one of a handful of defiant measures she’d undertaken lately to assert her independence, whether he knew it or not.

 “I’ll just enjoy another little nip, m’dear.
 I daresay it’ll help the time pass.”
 He scooted closer, branding her entire side, then pulled his ever-present flask from inside his coat pocket and tipped it back, pouring the contents down his gullet as if it were a race he had to win.
 At this rate, he’d be out before the next stop.